nmccarra/setgrab/README.md

 ```buildoutcfg
 python main/main.py
 ```
+There is a Swagger UI at the root address of the API for documentation and for testing the endpoints.

+####Docker
 The application can also be run inside a Docker container (must have Docker engine installed).

 Run the following at the root of the project: